LAuReL: Learned Augmented Residual Layer: Experiments

-In this setup, our goal is to test the performance of \laurel with Large Language Models (LLMs).
-For our baseline, we chose a 3B parameter decoder-only model based on the Transformer architecture.
+For our first baseline, we chose a 1B parameter decoder-only transformer-based model.
 We pre-trained both the baseline, and our experiment with \laurel, from scratch; we use the \residual and \lowrank versions (with $r = 4$).
-Both the models were trained using 1024 Cloud TPU v5e chips for approximately two weeks each, using a pre-training mixture consisting of only text tokens.
+Both the models were trained using 256 Google Cloud TPU v5e chips for approximately two weeks each, using a pre-training mixture consisting of only text data that included webpages, books, code, and translations.

 It is worth noting that the combined \residuallowrank variant adds only 0.012\% more parameters as compared to the baseline model.
-Since we chose $r = 4$, the total number of parameters added by \lowrank is $8ND$.
+Since we chose $r = 4$, the number of parameters added by \lowrank is $8ND$ and the number of parameters added by \residual is $2N$, for a total of $2N(4D + 1)$ additional parameters.
 Typically $N \in [10,100]$ and $D \in [500,5000]$.
+For the sake of illustration, assuming $N = 20$ and $D = 1000$ and using \residuallowrank leads to $160,040$ extra parameters in a 1B parameter model.
 Thus, the number of new parameters is dwarfed by that of the original model.
+Furthermore, the additional latency introduced by \residuallowrank was within the noise range.

-We evaluated both the pre-trained baseline and \laurel models on a host of common LLM tasks such as Q\&A, NLU, Math, Code, etc; see Table \ref{tab:llm-results} for the results. \laurel outperforms the baselines on all tasks except on the MBPP dataset where it was neutral.
-Interestingly, these can be achieved with only 0.012\% extra parameters.
+We evaluated both the pre-trained baseline and \laurel models on a host of common LLM tasks such as Q\&A, NLU, Math, Code, etc; see Table \ref{tab:llm1-results} for the results.
+The task type and individual tasks are listed in the first and second columns respectively, and a higher score is better for all the tasks. \laurel outperforms the baselines on all tasks except on the MBPP dataset where it was neutral.
+To reiterate, these improvements were achieved with only 0.012\% extra parameters and nearly no increase in latency.

-Since the pre-training was computationally expensive, we tried a single value of $r$ and did not try the \previous version.
-It is possible that trying different variants similar to the ResNet experiments might improve the results further.